ross-alexander/dq/characters/items/items-callas.md

 : Magical Fire Action

 Effects
 : This magic does not normally miss, and neither can it generate Double or Triple Effects.
 Callas has a gaze that she can fix on an entity or an object that can fit inside a volume of one hex (+ one hex for every ten Ranks).
 Objects or entities of greater size cannot normally be affected.

 The effects of the gaze are Avoided or Opposed, not Resisted, and if this is done, then nothing happens to them.
-For a target that succumbs, however, the current Pulse does not end for them .
+For a target that succumbs, however, the current Pulse does not end for them.
 They do not lose Actions directly, however, abilities that reset at the end of the current Pulse or the beginning of the next will not be renewed as the Future is warded away from them.
 Similarly, entities afflicted with continuous damage like bleeding wounds, Greek Fire, poison, the End of Pulse Stun Recovery check, etc. will no longer experience them until She lifts her gaze, and provided she maintains the cost each